-LABI Position: Support the use of objective criteria, including fostering economic development, to prioritize funding for state highway construction projects.
-Oppose allowing the Legislature to add or substitute projects in the final construction program.
+LABI Position: Support the use of objective and transparent criteria aligned with state and regional priorities, to prioritize funding for state highway construction projects.
+Oppose allowing the Legislature to add or substitute projects that have not been prioritized and placed in the statewide priority program.
+Oppose repeal of any provisions of Act 486 of 2021.